 It is essential proposals are drawn up with careful consideration of local context and to achieve the highest possible design quality, clearly setting out how they will achieve this to enable informed community consultation and decision taking.
-The Roche Design Guide (annexed to this Neighbourhood Plan) is designed to supplement the policies in this Neighbourhood Plan, and includes both key tasks developers need to address and background material specific to the historic areas of Roche.
+The Roche Parish Design Guide (Appendix 1) is designed to supplement the policies in this Neighbourhood Plan, and includes both key tasks developers need to address and background material specific to the historic areas of Roche.

-The principles outlined in the Roche Design Guide section should be applied to all developments across the parish to ensure high quality, thoughtfully planned and designed developments which enhance the community.
+The principles outlined in the Roche Parish Design Guide section should be applied to all developments across the Parish to ensure high quality, thoughtfully planned and designed developments which enhance the community.